If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 If none of these options appeal to you, there are more choices: click here to see them on Amazon.

 The Culina One-Touch 6 Qt.
-Pressure Cooker with Steamer Basket is one of the best bargains available.
+Pressure Cooker with Steamer Basket is one of the best bargains on Amazon.
 For around $50, you get not only the stainless 6-quart pressure cooker, but also a stainless steamer basket and a glass lid for use as a regular (non-pressurized) stockpot/saucepan. instant pot vs. pressure cooker

 This pressure cooker is a well-made product that passes all the tests for durability and usability.
 It's also attractive and easy to use.
 The only real drawback to this cooker is its size: at 6 quarts, the only size available, it may be too small for some home cooks.
 (Although the most popular size for electric pressure cookers is 6 quarts, so maybe this isn't an issue for most people.) instant pot vs. pressure cooker